ydeleon6/coinbase-tax-collector/documentation/installation.md

     $ > python3 --version
     ```

-## Fork and clone the CTC Repository.
+## Fork and clone the CTC repository

 1. Fork and clone the repository by following these [step-by-step instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).